 };

-connection will be used as a fallback on our local machine.
+connection will be used as a fallback on your local machine.

 Automating the deployment of the API

-We are now at the final task of automating the deployment of our Adonis.js API to the Heroku hosting platform.
+Now you can start automating the deployment of your Adonis.js API to the Heroku hosting platform.
 In my opinion, this is the simplest step.

-to provide instructions for Heroku about how we want our application to be deployed.
+to provide instructions for Heroku about how you want your application to be deployed.
 At the root of the project, create a file named Procfile

 (no file extension).
-Paste the following commands into it:
+Paste these commands into it:

-In the file above, we are instructing Heroku to run our migrations using node ace migration:run --force
+This file instructs Heroku to run your migrations using node ./build/ace migration:run --force

 phase.

-file whose purpose has been replaced with the environment variables we set earlier on our Heroku application.
+file whose purpose has been replaced with the environment variables we set earlier on the Heroku application.

-Now we can write our deployment script.
-At the root of your the project, create a folder named .circleci
+Now you can write the deployment script.
+At the root of the project, create a folder named .circleci

 and a file within it named config.yml